rautellin/bundora-proto/README.md

 # bundora-proto

 ### Generate protobuf files
-Run the bash script `generate_proto.sh` in the root directory of the project.
+Run the bash script `gen_proto.sh` in the root directory of the project.
 This will generate the protobuf files in the `/gen` directory.

 ```
-./generate_proto.sh
+./gen_proto.sh
 ```

 ### Publish updated protobuf files